from-lester/lester/index.md

 ---
 title: Six Steps
-description: to the Sedona Method
+description: "to the Sedona Method"
 layout: default
-nav_order: 1
+nav_order: 0
 ---

+# Six Steps

 Step 1: You must want freedom more than you want the world.